Practicums/vrspace/README.md

-# Aframe Metaverse Application Deployment Pipeline
+# VRSpace Metaverse Application Deployment Pipeline

 The purpose of this project is to build an end-to-end pipeline that would build, deploy, test, and package an VRSpace framework-based metaverse application.